 5306.
 Seminar in Curriculum and Instruction (3).
 Recent research, trends, and issues in curriculum and instruction.
 May be repeated for credit.

 5308.
 Improving Mentoring Practices (3).
-Provides an instructional framework for teaching specific mentoring skills and for developing and nurturing the teaching of skillful and reflecting thinking.
+Provides an instructional framework for teaching specific mentoring skills and for developing and nurturing the teaching of skillful and reflective thinking.

 5309.
 Mentoring Models for New Professionals (3).
 Selected mentoring models of well-conceived introduction programs that offer practitioners a valuable tour of the mentoring landscape.
 Emphasis is placed on professional support and development.